awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-dax-parametergroup.md

 ### Ref<a name="w3ab2c21c10d331c11b2"></a>

-When you provide the logical ID of this resource to the `Ref` intrinsic function, `Ref` returns the ARN of the created parameter group\.
+When you provide the logical ID of this resource to the `Ref` intrinsic function, `Ref` returns the Arn of the created parameter group\.
 For example:

 ```
 { "Ref": "MyDAXParameterGroup" }